Pakistan’s Imran Khan jailed for three years, banned from politics for five years

 The Islamabad trial court has also disqualified him from politics for five years, imposing a ban on his political activities.

-The opposition leader has also been fined Rs 100,000 (£278) by the trial court, which was directed to hear the case on the orders of the Pakistan High Court.
+The opposition leader has also been fined 100,000 Pakistani rupees (£278) by the trial court, which was directed to hear the case on the orders of the Pakistan High Court.

 Khan’s residence in Lahore was surrounded by the police after the verdict was announced, reported local media and witnesses.

-The cricketer-turned-politician has been accused of misusing his prime ministership tenure to buy and sell gifts in state possession that his office received during foreign visits from 2018 to 2022.
+The cricketer-turned-politician has been accused of misusing his prime ministerial tenure to buy and sell gifts in state possession that his office received during foreign visits from 2018 to 2022.

-The gifts, worth more than Rs140mn Pakistani rupees (£390,357), included watches given by a royal family, according to government officials who have alleged that Khan’s aides sold the assets in Dubai.
+The gifts, worth more than 140m Pakistani rupees (£390,357), included watches given by a royal family, according to government officials who have alleged that Khan’s aides sold the assets in Dubai.

-His party, PTI, have already filed an appeal in the country’s Supreme Court over the district court case, a statement by PTI officials read.
+His party, PTI, have already filed an appeal in the country’s Supreme Court over the district court order, a statement by PTI officials read.

+Condemning the court’s order, his party shared a video of Khan asking the “alive” nation to “not accept slavery” and said that Khan did not resist arrest attempts.

+“The decision of the Kangaroo Court of Dilawar [additional district and sessions judge Humayun Dilawar] was not yet received by anyone in the court, but the Lahore Police was already there to kidnap the chairman Tehreek-e-Insaf.
+Chairman Imran Khan did not resist.
+Every process from the beginning of the case to the trial and from the trial to the abduction is illegal,” it said in a statement on its official social media account.

-On Friday, the trial called “Toshakhana case” was halted on the directions of the High Court which asked the lower court to check whether a legal complaint filed by Pakistan’s election commission, as part of an enquiry against Khan, constituted a criminal proceeding, his lawyer Naeem Panjhuta said.
+On Friday, the trial over the “Toshakhana case” was halted on the directions of the High Court which asked the lower court to check whether a legal complaint filed by Pakistan’s election commission, as part of an enquiry against Khan, constituted a criminal proceeding, his lawyer Naeem Panjhuta said.

 The first inquiry into the case was conducted by the country’s election commission, which found the 70-year-old politician guilty of unlawfully selling state gifts.